adjust/dev-docs/docs/web/features/recording/events.md

 ::::
 :::::

 You can override the deduplication limit to change the number of identifiers the Adjust SDK stores.
-To do this, specify the new limit in the `eventDeduplicationListLimit` property of the [`initSdk` method](web-initSdk-invocation).
+To do this, specify the new limit in the `eventDeduplicationListLimit` argument of the [`initSdk` method](web-initSdk-invocation).

 ```{include} /web/fragments/Adjust.md
 :start-after: eventDeduplicationListLimit